sandialabs/snl-quest/README.md

-### Contact
-<a id="contact"></a>
-Tu Nguyen
-tunguy@sandia.gov

-### Feedback
-<a id="feedback"></a>
-For issues and feedback we would appreciate it if you could use the "Issues" feature of this repository.
-This helps others join the discussion and helps us keep track of and document issues.

 ### References
 <a id="references"></a>
 Nguyen, Tu A., David A. Copp, and Raymond H. Byrne.
 "Stacking Revenue of Energy Storage System from Resilience, T&D Deferral and Arbitrage."
 2019 IEEE Power & Energy Society General Meeting (PESGM).
 IEEE, 2019.